IzN432/gossip/README.md

 cd gossip
 ```

-Rename template.env to .env and replace the dummy values with your postgres username and password

 ### Setting up the PostgreSQL

 1. Create a new database called gossip and run the SQL queries in database/database.sql
-2. Add your database username and password into the .env file
+2. Rename template.env to .env and add your database username and password into the .env file

 ### Starting front end